Published: 2 June 2026

 AI can summarise patterns, cluster behaviours, and highlight recurring issues.
 It’s a powerful accelerator for research teams.

-AI can detect anti-patterns in code and suggest improvements.
+AI can detect anti-patterns in code and suggest improvements — especially useful in large codebases.

 What AI Cannot Reliably Do